lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 Source | Description | Notes
 :----- | :---------- | :-----
+[CAF - Tools and Templates](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/resources/tools-templates) | he Cloud Adoption Framework has tools, templates, and assessments that can help you quickly implement technical changes.
+Use this framework to accelerate your cloud adoption.
+The following resources can help you in each phase of adoption.
+These tools, templates, and assessments can be used in multiple phases. | Microsoft Learn
 [Azure Design Review](https://github.com/Azure/review-checklists) | Checklists for LZ, AKS, AVS, Multitenancy, SEcurity, AVS, and SAP | Github
 [Azure Latency Test](https://www.azurespeed.com/Azure/Latency) | This tool runs latency test from your IP location to Azure datacenters around the world. |
 [Azure Governance Visualizer](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) | from the collected data AzGovViz provides visibility on your HierarchyMap, creates a TenantSummary, creates DefinitionInsights and builds granular ScopeInsights on Management Groups and Subscriptions.
 The technical requirements as well as the required permissions are minimal. | @JulianHayward Github